Roekiah: Early life

-Roekiah was born in Bandoeng (now known as Bandung), Preanger Regencies Residency (now in West Java), Dutch East Indies, in 1917 to Mohammad Ali and Ningsih, actors with the Opera Poesi Indra Bangsawan troupe; Ali was originally from Belitung, while Ningsih was of Sundanese descent and came from Cianjur.
+Roekiah was born in Bandoeng, Preanger Regencies Residency (now in West Java), Dutch East Indies, in 1917 to Mohammad Ali and Ningsih, actors with the Opera Poesi Indra Bangsawan troupe; Ali was originally from Belitung who traveled with Royal Comedy troupe in 1913, while Ningsih was of Sundanese descent and came from Cianjur.
 Though Roekiah learned acting mainly from her parents, she also studied the craft with other members of their troupe.
 The trio were constantly travelling, leaving Roekiah with no time for a formal education.
 By the mid-1920s they were with another troupe, the Opera Rochani.

 Roekiah insisted on becoming an actress, despite the opposition of her family, and asked her mother for permission to perform on stage.
 Ningsih agreed, with one condition: Roekiah could only perform once.
 When the seven-year-old Roekiah took to the stage for the first time, Mohammad Ali – unaware of the agreement between his wife and daughter – rushed on stage and insisted that Roekiah stop singing.
 Afterwards, she refused to eat until her parents ultimately relented.
 Roekiah performed regularly afterwards with the troupe.

 By 1932, the year she joined Palestina Opera in Batavia (modern-day Jakarta), Roekiah had become a well-known stage actress and singer of kroncong music (traditional music with Portuguese influences).
 She was admired not only for her voice, but her beauty.
 While with Palestina she met Kartolo, an actor, pianist, and songwriter with the troupe; they married later that year.
 The new couple soon left Palestina, taking month's hiatus before joining the group Faroka on a tour in Singapore.
-They returned to the Indies in 1936.
+They returned to the Indies in 1936 and left Faroka after Roekiah gave birth to their second child.